 Additional employees tested positive for drugs on subsequent days, but the DOC did not release any details about those staff members.
 The prison had been on lockdown with visits suspended since the rash of positive prisoner drug tests.

 “We knew [prisoners at Pendleton] were getting drugs,” said DOC spokesman Doug Garrison.
-“Visitors can bring them in, people on the ...
+“Visitors can bring them in, people on the outside can ...

 by Matt Clarke